stvhanna/buffer-analyze/README.md

 ### Creating A Dependency To Another Local Package

-To create a dependency to the login package from the a package:
+To create a dependency to the shared-components package from the a package:

 In the `foo` package add the following entry in the `packages/foo/package.json` file under the dependencies key: